Zeitsperre/PyConLT2024/slides.md

 ---

 <!--
 We often get data from many sources and the units can sometimes be wildly different, like Celsius and Fahrenheit for temperature, or sometimes precipitation is total vs a rate.
-Also, many equations can be metric or imperial, so getting units right was key.
+Also, in some fields, equations can be metric or imperical, so getting units right was key.

 Here we have an example for calculating monthly growing degree days, with different units for the source data and thresholds.
 -->

 ## What does **Xclim** do? ➔ Units Management